radna0/radna0/README.md

-# 🔥 Hoang Gia Bach 🔥
+# HGB

 <a href="https://www.linkedin.com/in/bach-hg/" target="_blank">![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)</a>
 <a href="https://www.bachhg.me/" target="_blank">![Website](https://img.shields.io/badge/website-000000?style=for-the-badge&logo=About.me&logoColor=white)</a>
 <a href="mailto:giabach.hoang@arol.dev" target="_blank">![Email](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)</a>

-### _`Software Engineer`_ | _`Tech Enthusiast`_ | _`Learner`_
+### _`Software Engineer`_ | _`Tech Enthusiast`_ | _`Lifelong Learner`_

-I’m **Bach**, an aspiring software engineer in the early stages of my career with a passion for learning.
-Under no circumstances will I give up on what I desire and relentlessly working to succeed is my motto, I believe that determination and diligence are key to achieving success in the field of software engineering.
-I am always striving to improve and grow as an engineer, and I hope to inspire others to do the same.
+I’m **Bach**, a seasoned software engineer currently navigating the dynamic landscape of my career with an enduring passion for continuous learning.
+Unyielding in my pursuit of excellence, I adhere to the belief that determination and diligence are paramount in achieving success in the ever-evolving realm of software engineering.
+Throughout my journey, I have honed my skills and embraced challenges as opportunities for growth.
+As I continue to progress in my career, my commitment to improvement remains unwavering, and I aspire to inspire others to embark on their own journey of perpetual development..

 ---